Career Options in Fashion Advertising

 Reporters and correspondents face an anticipated 10% decline in jobs from 2016-2026, per the BLS; many media companies have consolidated and fewer people are getting their information from print or television media.
 The BLS also reports that working reporters earned median pay of $39,370 in 2017.

 Public Relations Specialist

 Public relations specialists typically have a bachelor's degree in public relations or a closely related field; on-the-job training is also carried out.
 PR specialists may be eligible for professional certifications once they gain experience.
-Job growth is expected to be strong for PR specialists - an increase of 12% from 2012-2022, per the BLS.
-The BLS reports that public relations specialists earned median pay of $54,170 in 2012.
+Job growth is expected to be faster than average for PR specialists - an increase of 9% from 2016-2026, per the BLS.
+The BLS reports that public relations specialists earned median pay of $59,300 in 2017.